AwwwRyan/pdf_reader/README.md

 A simple PDF reader Android application built using Java.

+## drawback
+- horizontal swipe(left-right) is not supported by the library used
+- the library used to integrate horizontal swipe is not working.

 ## Features
 - Open and view PDF files
 - Displays a list of added PDFs